 - Before this, the two of them play and sing a song together.

 - Globgor expressing pride at Meteora learning to crawl on walls.
 It's been centuries since he's seen his baby girl, and it's good to know that time has not robbed him the chance to second-hand watch her grow.

 - Although a sobering moment, Star and Eclipsa's discussion goes better than one would expect.
 Instead of ending with a disappointed "I can't trust you anymore!", Star decides to prepare a coronation for Eclipsa so she will officially be queen and will have to be a better ruler for her people, while also showing empathy to how badly Eclipsa misses her monster husband.

 - Likewise for vice versa on Eclipsa's part.
 One would expect her discovering Star kept the remaining piece of the Magic Book of Spells (which, by right, is Eclipsa's property like the wand) a secret would lead to her either losing trust in Star or a Start of Darkness.
-Instead (thanks to Globgor declining he be set free), Eclipsa is humbled enough to accept that if Star is going to chew her out for stealing the spellbook from her closet, then so be it.
+Instead (thanks to Globgor declining he be set free), Eclipsa is humbled enough to accept that if Star is going to chew her out for reading her thoughts and stealing the spellbook from her closet, then so be it.

 - When Star tells Moon that the coronation will be the last thing she does to help Eclipsa and that she just wants to be a teen again, Moon smiles and tells Star how much she's grown up.

 - Even though River's secretly suffering from insecurites at being taken seriously, he doesn't let it stop him from wishing Star good luck and telling her he's proud of her as she protects him and Eddie.

 - Star's delight that Moon did come to the coronation, despite stating her hesitation earlier.